 We recommend using a formation service to start your Illinois S corp for you, so you can focus on the things that matter most - growing you business.

 Keep Your Illinois S Corp Compliant

-After you’ve elected to have your LLC taxed as an S corporation, you need to follow state and local laws to ensure that your business remains in good standing with the state of Illinois.
-All Illinois S corporations will need to file an annual report and obtain a State Tax ID Number in order to pay Illinois state taxes.
+After you elect to have the IRS tax your LLC as an S corp, you need to follow state and local laws to ensure your business remains in good standing with the state.
+All Illinois S corps must file an annual report each year and obtain a state tax ID number in order to pay Illinois state taxes.

 Illinois S Corp Annual Report

-Since your LLC is taxed as an S corporation, you will still need to file an LLC annual report with the Illinois Secretary of State.
-The annual report allows the state to track tax payments, and you can also update the state government with any changes to your business’s address or registered agent.
+Even though the IRS taxes your LLC as an S corp, you must still file an LLC annual report with the Illinois Secretary of State.
+This report allows the state to track tax payments and collect up-to-date information on any changes to your business’s address or registered agent.

-There is a filing fee, and the annual report is due each year before the first day of the month that you initially registered your LLC.
-For example, if your business was registered on July 10th of 2017, then your annual report is due every year before July 1st.
-Even if your business does not make a profit or undergo any changes, you are still required to file an annual report.
-Failing to file the annual report on time can result in a late filing penalty, and the state may dissolve your business.
+You must pay the filing fee and file your annual report before the first day of the month in which you initially registered your LLC.
+If you registered your business on July 10, 2017, for example, your annual report will be due before July 1 every year.
+Even if your business doesn’t make a profit or undergo any changes, you still need to file an annual report each year.
+Failure to file this report on time can result in a penalty and even the dissolution of your business by the state.